alanvoss/connect_four/README.md

   * test it against `PureRandomness`.  if you can't beat it 100% of the time...
   * your `GenServer` should respond to all calls within 5 seconds.
 If not, you forfeit.
   * if your `GenServer` dies, tough luck.
 There are no `Supervisor`s to keep you alive.
+  * if you make a disallowed move (a column that is already full), you also forfeit.

 * create a pull request